 - Drivers are reminded that should an accident occur, it is not uncommon that a no-fault coverage claim by an injured passenger could be filed against both the driver's personal liability insurance and MSU's insurance carriers.
 (See Minnesota Department of Administration Risk Management Division Procedures, Chapter 1.)

 - Drivers on long distance trips, academic field trips, or student activity program/club trips are advised to rest at least once every three hours.
 No driver should drive more than three continuous hours without taking an extended break of at least one hour.
-Alternate drivers should be used to limit the time spent behind the wheel by any one driver.
+Alternate drivers during your travel to limit the time spent behind the wheel by any one driver.

-- Long distance trips, academic field trips, or student activity program/club trips shall be limited to no more than two state vans (12 passenger and/or 7 passenger mini-van) and one sedan per trip without special approval from the Facilities Services Office.
-Trip organizers who have large number of participants are encouraged to check with commercial bus carriers for alternate transportation modes.
+- Long distance trips, academic field trips, or student activity program/club trips shall be limited to no more than two state vans (two 7 passenger mini-van or one cargo van with one minivan) and one sedan per trip without special approval from the Facilities Services Office.
+Trip organizers who have large number of participants are encouraged to check with commercial bus carriers for alternate transportation.